modelx: pseudo-python

 [docs] def scenarios(): """Economic scenarios.
 Returns the ``Scenarios`` named range as a ``DataFrame``, indexed by the first two columns (scenario ID and time). """ return get_named_range_as_df('Scenarios', index_len=2)

-[docs] def get_named_range_as_dict(name): """Read a two-column Excel named range as a :obj:`dict`.
-The first column of the range becomes the dict keys and the second column becomes the values. """ wb = input_workbook() sheet_name, cell_range = next(wb.defined_names[name].destinations) ws = wb[sheet_name] rows = list(ws[cell_range.replace('$', '')]) return {row[0].value: row[1].value for row in rows}
+[docs] def get_named_range_as_dict(name): """Read an Excel named range as a :obj:`dict`.
+The right-most column of the range becomes the dict values.
+If the range has exactly two columns, the first column becomes the keys.
+If it has more than two columns, the keys are tuples of the values of all columns except the right-most one. """ wb = input_workbook() sheet_name, cell_range = next(wb.defined_names[name].destinations) ws = wb[sheet_name] rows = list(ws[cell_range.replace('$', '')]) result = {} for row in rows: *key_cells, value_cell = row if len(key_cells) == 1: key = key_cells[0].value else: key = tuple(cell.value for cell in key_cells) result[key] = value_cell.value return result

 _is_cached = False